-This is a safety feature of your boat, to ensure that the
+This is a safety feature of your boat, to ensure that the generator never depletes the fuel to the engines.

 5.3 Fuel Valves

 Your boat has fuel shutoff valves located at the tank in the supply line route.
 These valves are used to start or stop the flow of fuel through the supply lines.